Energy-Efficient Communication in the Presence of Synchronization Errors: Proof of Upper Bound in Theorem

 \section{Proof of Upper Bound in Theorem~\ref{thm:Chat_DMC}}

-In this section, we provide an upper bound on the capacity per unit cost of the insertion/{\allowbreak}deletion/{\allowbreak}substitution channel.
-Since the IDC part of the channel is not memoryless, standard converse techniques are not applicable in this setting.
-Instead, we use a simulation argument, namely that the insertion/{\allowbreak}deletion/{\allowbreak}substitution channel can be simulated with an encoder and decoder communicating over a discrete memoryless channel.
-This DMC, in turn, can be analyzed and yields the desired upper bound for capacity per unit cost of the insertion/{\allowbreak}deletion/{\allowbreak}substitution channel.
+In this section, we provide an upper bound on the capacity per unit cost of the duplication/{\allowbreak}deletion/{\allowbreak}substitution channel.
+Since the DDC part of the channel is not memoryless, standard converse techniques are not applicable in this setting.
+Instead, we use a simulation argument, namely that the duplication/{\allowbreak}deletion/{\allowbreak}substitution channel can be simulated with an encoder and decoder communicating over a discrete memoryless channel.
+This DMC, in turn, can be analyzed and yields the desired upper bound for capacity per unit cost of the duplication/{\allowbreak}deletion/{\allowbreak}substitution channel.
 We now provide the details of this argument.